dumtux/eastec.s1/README.md

 ### Running as device vs running as server.

-The device-side software and server side software shares many common data structure and patterns.
+The device-side software and server side software share many common data structure and patterns.
 Thus, both softwares are implemented in this same repository, as a single Python package named `sone`.

 With the above virtual environment is activated,